smurf667/anti-ad/README.md

 The add-on can be activated using `about:debugging` by loading it manually via "Load Temporary Add-on...".
 Open the project folder and load the `manifest.json` file.

 A "campfire" icon will be shown in the menu bar.
-Clicking it on a website it knows how to handle, the "Ad blocking detected" message will be removed.
+Clicking it on a website registered with the add-on, removes the "Ad blocking detected" message.

 The removal code can be found in [`remove-message.js`](remove-message.js).
 For each website - matched via a regular expression - a handler can be registered.
 Example: